-- Norway obtains partly access to international flexibility mechanisms by linking to the existing EU ETS.
+- 1. Norway obtains partly access to international flexibility mechanisms by linking to the existing EU ETS.
 This comes at the expense of national sectoral flexibility in a national cap-and-trade system. - 2.
-Norway links further to the EU policies by also joining the cross-border flexibility for non-ETS sources. - 3.
+Norway links further to the EU policies by also joining the crossborder flexibility for non-ETS sources. - 3.
 EU decides to merge the two allowance markets for sources inside and outside of the EU ETS, and Norway links to it.

 Theoretically, the abatement cost implications of the shifts in 1. and 3. are ambiguous, and numerical estimations are needed to indicate what option represents the lowest abatement cost for the small country.
 Moreover, welfare impacts depend not only on these direct abatement costs, but can be significantly affected by interactions across markets, policy interventions and country borders that can only be grasped by numerical macroeconomic analysis.
 CGE simulations show that welfare improves for Norway when pursuing option 1, i.e., moving from the national cap-and-trade system to collaborating with the EU as part of the EU ETS.
 These are encouraging findings, as the Norwegian ets-sector has been part of EU ETS since 2008.
-One caveat is worth noting: when limiting the analysis to energy-related carbon emissions only, a significant part of the Norwegian ets abatement.
+One caveat is worth noting: when limiting the analysis to energy-related carbon emissions only, a significant part of the Norwegian ets emissions and abatement options are left out that are likely to decrease the marginal costs of ets abatement.
 The superiority of EU ETS over a national system is, thus, less obvious.